constantAmateur/constantAmateur.github.io/_posts/2020-12-24-linearRegression.md

 This seems like a lot of formulas and extra complication without the promised simplification.
 But if we look at the above formula for a bit, we see that each of the linear regression coefficients is just the weighted sum of all the covariances between the observed data $y$ and the model variables $x_i$.
 So to understand the coefficients, we just need to understand what the weights, $p_{i,j}$ are.

 These do have a special meaning, which is that the inverse covariance matrix (the $p_{i,j}$) are the [partial correlations](https://en.wikipedia.org/wiki/Partial_correlation) between $x_i$ and $x_j$ (up to a constant).
 I found [this discussion](https://stats.stackexchange.com/questions/10795/how-to-interpret-an-inverse-covariance-or-precision-matrix) helpful in understanding what partial correlations are.
 The partial correlation is basically the correlation that is left, once all the other correlations have been taken into account.

-Since $x_i$ is always correlated with itself, the diagonal entries will always be $1$ just like in the covariance matrix (up to a scaling factor that multiplies the whole matrix).
+The correlation between residuals rather than the variables themselves.

 ## Visualising the relationships